 Another example is when a company is supposed to receive 25,000 per month as rent but the tenant pays 1,00,000 on January, 1 in advance.

-Accruals related treatment – Company will not record the received amount as income til the building has been used.
-So, again during the quarterly results after March, 31 they will report income for 3 months i.e. 25,000 x 3 months = 75,000 because the building will only be used for 3 months till that time.
+Accruals related treatment – Company will not record the received amount as income till the building has been used.
+So, again during the quarterly results after March, 31 they will report income for 3 months i.e. 25,000 x 3 months = 75,000 because the building will only be used for 3 months until that time.